 A good sandblaster can make many tough jobs—including restoring antique cars, returning concrete to like-new condition, cleaning machinery, or polishing a metal surface—a quicker and easier process.
-By using compressed air, these powerful tools shoot media that include silica, beads, or even crushed nut shells against metal, concrete, and other surfaces at a high-enough velocity to remove rust, corrosion, and paint, leaving the area prepped and ready for a new coating.
+By using compressed air, these powerful tools shoot media that include silica, beads, or even crushed nut shells against metal, concrete, and other surfaces at a high-enough velocity to remove paint, rust, and corrosion, leaving the area prepped and ready for a new coating.

-Sandblasters range from portable, easy-to-use gravity-fed models to pressure sandblasters that blast media at a high rate of speed, so it’s important that shoppers choose one that will fit their specific needs.
+Sandblasters range from portable, easy-to-use, gravity-fed models to pressure sandblasters that blast media at a high rate of speed, so it’s important that shoppers choose one that will fit their specific needs.

 - BEST BANG FOR THE BUCK: TCP Global Gravity Feed Sandblaster Gun Kit

 - UPGRADE PICK: Eastwood Master Blaster Dual Abrasive Soda Blaster